Invasive Species Alert

 • Other surveillance traps will be set in strategic locations from the original point of detection in Dublin 3.
 This is in addition to the sentinel apiary programme that DAFM operate with the cooperation of volunteer beekeepers.
 This involves surveillance for Asian Hornet at apiaries located at strategic locations around Ireland.

-• Formal notification to the European Commission of the detection of Asian hornet in Ireland issued 7th of May 2021 under the EU Regulation on Invasive Alien Species (1143/2014)
+• Formal notification to the European Commission of the detection of Asian hornet in Ireland issued 7th of May 2021 under the EU Regulation on Invasive Alien Species (1143/2014) and again on 13th August 2025.

 • Press release issued 7th of May 2021 by the National Parks and Wildlife Service of the Department of Housing.

-• Species alert issued 7th of May 2021 on the National Biodiversity Data Centre website and social media accounts
+• Species alert issued 7th of May 2021 on the National Biodiversity Data Centre website and social media accounts.

 • National Biodiversity Data Centre maintains an online reporting function: https://records.biodiversityireland.ie/record/invasives